CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 > **Result**: After you completed this exercise, you have provisioned Azure network resources necessary to support highly available SAP NetWeaver deployments

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

+## Review

+In this lab, you have:

+- Provisioned Azure compute resources necessary to support highly available SAP NetWeaver deployments.
+- Configured the operating system of Azure VMs running Windows Server 2022 to support a highly available SAP NetWeaver deployment.
+- Provisioned Azure network resources necessary to support highly available SAP NetWeaver deployments.

+## You have successfully completed the lab